 Tomoaki Onuki

-He worked in sales and production at a curtain manufacturer and an interiors company specializing in commercial stores.
-In 2020, he joined NOMURA as a sales representative and is responsible for project management in the hotel market.
+I previously worked in sales and production at a curtain manufacturer and an interiors company specializing in commercial spaces.
+In 2020, I joined NOMURA Co.,Ltd. as a sales representative, where I am responsible for the hotel market and drive project management.

 PAGE TOP